neuJump/COMP30670-Assignment2-Flask/README.rst

 Clone the First_Flask_Platform from Github into a local directory.
 Open the package in an IDE, such as Eclipse, and execute run.py, which is located in the First_Flask_Platform folder.
-Alternatively, using a terminal cd into the directory containing the package.
-In the First_Flask_Platform folder execute the following command: python -m flask run.
+Alternatively, using a command line cd into the directory containing the package.
+In the First_Flask_Platform folder execute the following commands: export (or for Windows, set) FLASK_APP=run.
+Then, flask run.
 Switch to a browser, and enter: localhost:5000.

 Credits